Are you interested in teaching yoga to kids, but don’t know where to start?

 Consider child development

-Check out this DETAILED post I wrote on how to teach yoga to babies, toddlers, 4-6 yr olds, 7-8 yr olds, 9-11 yr olds, and 12 and up!
-It is PACKED with great information for you:
+Check out this DETAILED post on how to teach yoga to babies, toddlers, 4-6 yr olds, 7-8 yr olds, 9-11 yr olds, and 12 and up:

 Practice yoga WITH your kids